John Bockris: Early life

 John Bockris was born on 5 January 1923, in Johannesburg, South Africa.
 His mother was Emmeline Mary MacNally and his father Alfred Bockris.
 He attended a sequence of schools in Brighton, including the preparatory school Withdean Hall from 1934 to 1937, and Xaverian College, a Catholic secondary school, from 1937 to 1940.
 His father was not present during his childhood: His mother and aunt earned their income from tailoring.

 University education

-In 1940 Bockris began his scholarly education at Brighton Technical College, which after World War II became Brighton University.
+In 1940 Bockris began his scholarly education at Brighton Technical College which, in 1992, became the University of Brighton.
 Bockris wanted to study for a degree in Physics but this was not possible due to wartime staff shortages.
 Instead he took a two-year general degree in the natural sciences.
 In 1943, after a year of further study, he was accepted by Imperial College, London as a graduate student.
 He avoided conscription into the British armed forces due to his South African nationality.

 Bockris relates that his supervisor, Harold Ellingham, provided minimal guidance and soon left the university altogether.
 Despite these obstacles, Bockris finished the research for his thesis, Electrochemistry of Non-aqueous Solutions, in two years, and received his doctorate in September 1945.